sparktsang/sparktsang.github.io/_posts/the-death.md

 And in that moment of shared, fragile humanity, my father had created a universe of contradiction that I, a child, could not possibly navigate.
 I was being forged in a crucible of double binds: be smart, but know that your success is meaningless; be strong, but watch your father weep from his own weakness.

 <!--Act II: The Mother's Battlefield - The Unconscious Nuke-->
 "What are you crying for?
-There's nothing to cry about.＂ My mother’s voice would cut through the air, sharp and cold, when I was in those moments of tearful, identity-shattering confusion.
+There's nothing to cry about."
+My mother’s voice would cut through the air, sharp and cold, when I was in those moments of tearful, identity-shattering confusion.

 She, too, was a person who had failed the empathy test.
 My father and mother, I realized, were drawn to each other for a reason.
 Where my father's cruelty was often calculated, a tool of indoctrination, my mother's was a more chaotic, unconscious force of nature.
 She was a woman with zero capacity for communication and even less for emotional regulation, a co-author of the violent clashes in our home.
 It was a pattern of interaction that would later be passed down, like a cursed heirloom, to her relationship with me.
 She possessed a superpower I have never witnessed in another human being: the ability to utter a single sentence that could, with the force of a nuclear bomb, obliterate the very foundations of trust and respect.